 Friday 12 April (from 16:00) until after lunch Thursday 18 April (6 nights retreat)

 Friday 12 April (from 16:00) until the evening of Sunday 14 April (weekend retreat)

 Ven.
-Robina will draw upon the recently published book of Lama Yeshe’s called Mahamudra: How to Realise Our True Nature, a commentary on the First Panchen Lama’s text, in which Lama tells us that mahamudra is the “the universal reality of emptiness, of nonduality” and its unique characteristic is its emphasis on meditation.
+Robina will draw upon the recently published book of Lama Yeshe’s called Mahamudra: How to Realise Our True Nature, which is a commentary on the First Panchen Lama’s text on Mahamudra.
+Lama Yeshe tells us that mahamudra is the “the universal reality of emptiness, of nonduality” and its unique characteristic is the emphasis on meditation.

 “With mahamudra meditation there is no doctrine, no theology, no philosophy, no God, no Buddha.
 Mahamudra is only experience.”

 Lama Yeshe shows us how to overcome distraction and rest in meditative stillness on the clarity of one’s own mind, and then by using a subtle wisdom, to penetrate its ultimate nature, its emptiness.

 The retreat will consist of sessions of teachings on the principal points of the Buddhist path as a prerequisite for hearing these instructions on how to realise emptiness, as well as meditation sessions using Lama Yeshe’s wise advice.